OpenMetroMaps/OpenMetroMaps/java/README.md

   really axis-parallel afterwards.
 Have a look at `StraightenAxisParallelLinesAction` to see how the menu action can be set up and at `StraightenAxisParallelLinesOptimization` to see the actual optimization code.

+To write your own optimization algorithm, we recommend to copy and rename the classes `StraightenAxisParallelLinesAction` and `StraightenAxisParallelLinesOptimization` and start modifying the existing code.